The Project

 image Left: Simulated pressure field during defecation of a neostool with rheology similar to that of soft stool.
 Right: X-ray defecography of the corresponding patient.

-Secondary flow generated by the oscillatiion of small intestine villi.
+Secondary flow generated by the oscillation of small intestine villi.

 We modelled flow and mixing induced by a simplified version of villi motility.
 The model shows the emergence of a secondary flow phenomenon, a steady streaming flow, in a micro-mixing layer adjacent to the villi.
 The intensity of this flow could control the transport of microparticles, such as bacteria, in an area close to the villi, on long time scales.